 With many mothers returning to the workplace, it is a real concern of both the employer and the employee to find accommodations that help both parties.
 Since the American Academy of Pediatrics and the World Health Organization all recommend feeding infants breast milk exclusively for the first 6 months after birth and recommend breast milk continue to be part of an infant’s diet until age 1 or 2 years having a place for your employees (nursing moms).

-- California Department of Public Heath – Lactation Accommodation Laws, Workplace & School
+- California Department of Public Heath – Lactation Accommodation Laws, Workplace and School

 - U.S. Department of Labor – Break Time for Nursing Mothers